pimhooghiemstra/pimhooghiemstra/README.md

 ### Hi there 👋, my name is Pim
 #### and I love to work on projects involving Laravel and Vue

-**Agency**
+**Agency**: I am running the agency PLint-sites in the Netherlands, focussing on websites, webshops and webapps.

 ![My Agency](https://plint-sites.nl/images/PLint-sites-logo-120px.png)

-I am running the agency PLint-sites in the Netherlands, focussing on websites, webshops and webapps.

 **Skills**: Vue / Laravel / JS / PHP / HTML / CSS